Create An Online Gantt Chart in Minutes

 We'll go ahead and open this Q4 Product Launch.

-To open the Gantt Chart, click the 'Gantt View' button on the toolbar.
+To open the Gantt, click the 'Gantt View' button on the toolbar.

-We can adjust the width of the Gantt Chart by dragging it's edge.
+We can adjust the width of the Gantt by dragging it's edge.

-The Gantt Chart shows workdays in white, non-workdays in grey, and holidays in light pink.
+The Gantt shows workdays in white, non-workdays in grey, and holidays in light pink.

 The current day is marked with a black dash line along the right side of the column.